aws-samples/eks-workshop-v2/website/docs/gitops/controlplanes/ack/configureApplicaiton.md

 ## Deploy the application for production

-The application will use the same manifest files as in development, then we will override secrets and configmaps values that will contain the binding information that connects to AWS Services.
+The application will use the same manifest files as in development, then we'll override secrets and configmaps values that will contain the binding information that connects to AWS Services.

 ```bash
 $ kubectl apply -k /workspace/modules/ack/manifests/